 Upon issuance of the award, funds budgeted to achieve the initial Operational Milestone will be disbursed.
 Upon the successful completion of the initial Operational Milestone and each successive milestone, additional funds will be disbursed.
-If funds allocated to a specific Operational Milestone are exhausted prior to achievement of that milestone, the Awardee will be responsible for covering any remaining costs.
+If funds allocated to a specific Operational Milestone (including both CIRM funds and the required applicant co-funds) are exhausted prior to achievement of that milestone, the Awardee will be responsible for covering any remaining costs.
 CIRM expects that the applicant's contingency plan will identify project timeline and budget risks and will provide details for covering such costs, including the source of funding.
 CIRM reserves the right to make adjustments to the timeline for inclusion in the Notice of Award to ensure that funds are appropriately dispersed across Operational Milestones.